floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_state.md

 **actions.{name}.last_status:** The status of the last execution.
 The same status can be also found in the watch log.
 The status code can be:
 * `ACTION_TRIGGERED`: The action was successfully executed.
 * `NO_ACTION`: The checks determined that the action does not need to be executed.
-* `ACTION_FAILED`: An error occured during execution of the action.
+* `ACTION_FAILED`: An error occurred during execution of the action.
 * `ACTION_THROTTLED`: The action was not executed because it is throttled
-* `ACKED`: The action was not exectued because it was acked before
+* `ACKED`: The action was not executed because it was acked before

 **actions.{name}.acked:** If the action was acknowledged, the time and the name of the user acknowledging the action are listed here.